Hyurl/hyurl.github.io/modelar/docs/en-US/migration-guide.md

 old iterator, but it will trigger a warning, you should use the new way instead.

+**Since version 3.0.4, old style of iterator is not longer supported.**

 ## Migration from 1.X to 2.0+

 Modelar 2.0 changed some details of the core, thus programs written with 1.X